Parenting toddlers is one of the hardest jobs! These tips including do’s and don’ts from a practical and spiritual perspective will help.

 Teach them to say “yes mom”

-I start this really early.
+I start this really early with parenting toddlers.
 If baby is doing something naughty, I tell him no, remove him from the situation and say- “yes mom” while I am showing him obedience.
 Once he is about 18 months old, I would first say “no” and then coax him to obedience while saying “yes mom.”
 If he doesn’t comply, pick him up and show him obedience while saying “yes mom.”
 (If he goes back to the problem area, then I would confine him in the high chair or pack n’ play.)

-Speaking of confining, the best thing you can do for yourself with a toddler is to set boundaries during the day.
+Speaking of confining, the best thing you can do for yourself with parenting a toddler is to set boundaries during the day.
 Have a time set aside for “high chair” time and put him in it while you clean the kitchen or pay the bills.
 Have a “room time” where your tot stays in his crib (lights on, with toys) to play.
 This frees you up to get a shower or brush your teeth with the assurance that he is safe.
 It also makes him more compliant in the grocery cart, doctor’s office, or anywhere else where he can not run free.
 Yes, he may cry at first, but it won’t hurt him to learn that sometimes we have to sit still or stay in one place.
 More on room time here.

 Learn to ignore tantrums